BarWanunu/ex2/README.md

 In the home page you can do that by pressing on the moon icon to change the mode.

 ## Tests
-We created 5 tests, you can run all of them when you run npm test, then press a. we have those tests: <br>
+We created 5 tests, you can run all of them when you run npm test, then press 'a'. we have those tests: <br>
 -displays alert message for invalid email address. <br>
 -displays alert message for log in. <br>
 -Add a new post and check if it is displayed. <br>